nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 towards user sourced content.<br><br> This poses a new challenge to any tech-savvy person who wants to make sure they do not miss a single episode of their favourite show.
 Netflix and other established streaming platforms are able to keep track of the user's progress, but should be the user use more than one streaming platform, there is no avenue of communication between the streaming platforms to synchronise this data.<br><br> **WatchNext** seeks to fill in this gap by providing users with a single streamlined platform to keep track of the episodes of all their favourite shows.
-They do not need to worry about rewatching or missing episodes with the help of **WatchNext's** show progress tracking features. <br>
+They do not need to worry about re-watching or missing episodes with the help of **WatchNext's** show progress tracking features. <br>
 <br>**WatchNext** also helps users track the total time they spend watching shows across all platforms.
 This provides users with an encompassing view of the
 actual time they spend watching shows and is a feature that is not provided by most other platforms.